Ssevve/whos-that-pokemon/README.md

 ## Optimizations

-- Try to limit the use of global variables
+- Rewrite the app using OOP

 ## Lessons Learned: